exasol/exasol-java-tutorial/doc/tutorial/hello_world.md

 The result that you should see in your SQL client has one row with one column of type `VARCHAR(20)` and a value of "Hello world!".

-Congratulations, you successfully created an ran your first own Exasol extension in Java.
+Congratulations, you successfully created and ran your first own Exasol extension in Java 🎉

 ## Summary